ybergner/cpsx/install.md

 vagrant up
 ```

-To [install the edx fullstack on AWS using the community Ubuntu 12.04 64 bit AMI](https://github.com/edx/configuration/wiki/edX-Ubuntu-12.04-64-bit-Installation) with the cypress release:
+To [install the edx fullstack on AWS using the community Ubuntu 12.04 64 bit AMI](https://github.com/edx/configuration/wiki/edX-Ubuntu-12.04-64-bit-Installation) with the Cypress release:

 Note: We have checked that everything works with the following AMI releases
    * ubuntu-precise-12.04-amd64-server-20151117 - ami-0011546a